 Thanks to modern innovation, vapor barriers are some of the most effective crawl space waterproofing tools on the market.
 In this article, we’ll explore why installing vapor barriers is beneficial, and how to install one beneath your home.

-Why Installing a Vapor Barrier is Important?
+Why Is Installing a Vapor Barrier Important?

-How a Vapor Barrier Works?
+How Does a Vapor Barrier Work?

 Is Mold Removal Necessary First?

 One of the common crawl space red flags is mold.
 Mold is often the first indication of a problem.
 So, is it important to remove the mold before installing a vapor barrier?

 Of course, the answer depends on how long the problem has been festering and how much mold is present at the time of installation.
 While the United States Environmental Protection Agency says if mold is less than 10 square feet (or a 3ft. by 3ft. area), you can clean the mold yourself, it’s best to err on the side of caution.
 Entering your crawl space and exposing yourself to mold and other problems can be dangerous, so it’s best to contact a mold remediation specialist for safe and effective removal.